Widener Library: Artwork

 as well as vaulted hallways"just like the Oyster Bar at Grand Central ... astounding", according to historian Thomas Gickby Rafael Guastavino, who (with his son) also designed and built domes and vaults in buildings such as Carnegie Hall, the Cathedral of St. John the Divine, and the Boston Public Library.

 Three dioramasdepicting the grounds, buildings, and vicinity of Harvard Yard in 1667, 1775 and 1936were installed behind the main stairs in 1947, but removed during renovations in 2004.

 A six-foot-square bronze tablet, featuring a bas relief of Gore Hall, is at the exterior northwest corner.
 Its inscription reads in part:

 On this spot stood Gore Hall Architect Richard Bond, Supervisor Daniel Treadwell Built in the Year 1838 In honor of Christopher Gore Class of 1776.
 Fellow of the College, Overseer, Benefactor Governor of the Commonwealth.
 Senator of the United States.
 The first use of modern book-stacks was in this library. ...

 Restrictions on women

 The main reading room in 1915.
-By World War II women were allowed enter "to use the and things like that there, if we stood up, but we couldn't sit down."
+By World War II women were allowed to enter "to use the and things like that there, if we stood up, but we couldn't sit down."

 The building originally included a separate Radcliffe Reading Room behind the card catalogs"barely large enough for a single table"to which female students were restricted "for fear their presence would distract the studious Harvard men" in the main reading room.